 1. Should wealthy EU Member States provide more economic support to Member States that are particularly hard hit by crises?

-The voting results are made up of 945 together registered results.
+The voting results consist of 945 entered results.

 2. Should the EU invest more in social policy measures to tackle social inequality between the Member States?

-The voting results are made up of 933 together registered results.
+The voting results consist of 933 entered results.

 3. Should the EU, in the interest of future generations, primarily focus on environmentally friend-ly innovation and jobs?

-The voting results are made up of 932 together registered results.
+The voting results consist of 932 entered results.